Using an employer of record in Indonesia

 If youโre new to the idea of EOR solutions in Indonesia, hereโs a breakdown of the services they offer:

-- Hiring and onboarding: Payoneer WFM simplifies accessing top talent in Indonesia and 160+ other countries.
-We can support with employee lifecycle management as per local laws.
+- Hiring and onboarding: Payoneer Workforce Management helps businesses access talent in Indonesia and 160+ other countries.
+We may support employee lifecycle management as per local laws.

-- Payroll, tax, and other contributions: Delegate the laborious task of running payroll to your EOR and save money on transfer and exchange fees.
-As the legal employer, Payoneer WFM also deducts taxes and other contributions in line with Indonesian law.
+- Payroll, tax, and other contributions: Delegate the laborious task of running payroll to your EOR and focus on core business operations.
+As the legal employer, Payoneer Workforce Management may deduct taxes and other contributions in line with Indonesian law.

 - Benefits and expenses management: Different countries have different expectations around employee benefits and expense policies.
-Payoneer WFM manages this for you, matching the Indonesian market and giving you one less administrative task to think about.
+Payoneer Workforce Management offers guidance on creating localized benefits, as per the laws in the Indonesian market, giving you one less administrative task to think about.

-Compared to establishing a local legal entity or hiring only contractors, working with an Indonesia EOR is a cost-effective way to build, grow, and manage a happy and productive international team.
+Compared to establishing a local legal entity or hiring only contractors, working with an Indonesia EOR offers a compliant way to build, grow, and manage an international team.

 How to onboard employees in Indonesia